-Substance abuse is a growing problem among all groups of people, including those who have physical or sensory disabilities, such as deafness or blindness.
+Substance misuse is a growing problem among all groups of people, including those with physical or sensory disabilities, such as deafness or blindness.
 The combination of emotional and physical frustrations impact their lives in ways abled-bodied people will never fully understand, leading some to self-medicate with drugs or alcohol.

-If you have a physical or sensory disability, and you find yourself addicted to drugs or alcohol, it can be doubly challenging getting the help you need.
+If you have a physical or sensory disability and find yourself addicted to drugs or alcohol, it can be doubly challenging to get the help you need.
 While our society has come a long way in terms of inclusivity, many treatment centers remain unable to meet the unique needs of disabled persons.

 However, treatment options do exist.
-If you have a co-occuring disability and addiction, there are accessible treatment services that can meet your specific needs.
+If you have a co-occurring disability and addiction, there are accessible treatment services that can meet your specific needs.

-Experts debate over how substance abuse truly affects disabled persons.
-While some studies find addiction rates higher than within abled-bodied populations, other reports show that drug and alcohol abuse among disabled individuals is less prevalent.
-However, of the nearly 50 million Americans who have some form of disability, it’s estimated that 4.7 million adults have a co-occuring substance abuse problem.
+Experts debate over how substance misuse truly affects disabled persons.
+While some studies find addiction rates higher than within abled-bodied populations, other reports show that drug and alcohol misuse among disabled individuals is less prevalent.
+However, of the nearly 50 million Americans with some form of disability, it’s estimated that 4.7 million adults have a co-occurring substance misuse problem.

-While the exact number is not known, health care professionals agree that substance abuse seriously harms the quality of life of those with disabilities.
+While the exact number is not known, health care professionals agree that substance misuse seriously harms the quality of life of those with disabilities.
 When someone has a co-existing addiction and disability, it: